quafzi/Magento-Productvisibility/docs/en/5_SystemRequirements.rst

 ===================

-Netresearch_Productvisibility has been developed in Magento Enterprise, starting with version 1.7, but it should work for Community versions, too.
+Netresearch_Productvisibility has been developed in Magento Enterprise, starting with version 1.7, but it should work for the Community Editions too.